-- 2.1 The Commander of the IAU is responsible for the investigatory case assignment of all complaints of police misconduct and will ensure that the Chief of Police or designee is immediately notified of all complaints of a serious nature.
+- 2.1 The Commander of the Internal Affairs Unit is responsible for investigatory case assignment of all police related complaints of misconduct and will ensure that the Chief of Police or designee is immediately notified of all complaints of a serious nature.
+Complaints of a serious nature are listed under paragraph 4.1 of this section.
+The Commander of IAU determines whether complaints of misconduct will be assigned to IAU for investigation or assigned to the Detachment/Unit Commander for investigation.

 - 2.2 The Commander of IAU will secure and maintain Internal Investigative Files in case control number sequence.
 Files will be maintained as follows:

 - 2.2.1 Internal Investigative Files will be securely stored electronically, utilizing IA Pro Software.

 - 2.2.2 A Complaint Against Personnel Master Ledger, separate from IA Pro, will be maintained and shall include:

 - Case control number

 - Date complaint received

 - Date of incident

 - Name of employee involved

 - Name of complainant

 - Allegation(s)

 - Assigned Investigator

 - Final disposition

-- 2.3 The Commander of IAU will Chair the Pursuit Review Committee and the Use of Force Review Committee.
-Each committee will be comprised of representatives from the IAU, Training Unit, Budget and Planning Command, and the MDTA Police Legal Advisor.
-Senior Command may attend if available.